-☐ Unexpended balances of federal PL funds - See Section 3.1
+☐ Unexpended balances of federal PL funds

 MaineDOT tracks each MPO's balance of unexpended federal PL funding on a spreadsheet maintained by its MPO coordinator.
-The spreadsheet is provided to MPO directors shortly after the June 30th end of every state fiscal year.
+The spreadsheet is e-mailed to MPO directors shortly after the June 30th end of every state fiscal year.